Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 Pricing

-SAP Business ByDesign requires consultation with their sales team for pricing based on your enterprise scale and module requirements.
+SAP Business ByDesign requires consultation with its sales team for pricing based on your enterprise scale and module requirements.

-After reviewing these 15 B2B CRM solutions, you might feel overwhelmed by the choices available.
-However, not all B2B CRMs are created equal when it comes to wholesale operations.
-The key is understanding which features truly matter for your business success and which platforms actually deliver them.
+After reviewing these 15 best B2B CRM for wholesalers solutions, you might feel overwhelmed by the choices.
+Not all B2B CRM software platforms are created equal for wholesale distribution operations.
+The key features that truly matter for your wholesale operations’ success determine which CRM solutions actually deliver.

 1. Seamless integration

-A wholesale B2B CRM needs to integrate with your ERP systems like NetSuite, Business Central, or accounting systems like QuickBooks, etc. so that active data for inventory, orders, and customers can be constantly synchronized.
-This reduces data silos, enhances accuracy, and ensures smooth information flow across your operations.
+A wholesale CRM needs to integrate with your ERP systems like NetSuite, Business Central, or accounting systems like QuickBooks so that active customer data for inventory management, order processing, and customer information can be constantly synchronized.
+This reduces data silos, enhances sales data accuracy, and ensures smooth information flow across your distribution business’s operations.

 Questions to ask vendors: